Case study: The Value of Floatation Therapy for Chronic Neck Pain Dr. David A. Berv, CCSP, Dipl.Ac.

 Frequency of Pain

-Evaluating the frequency chronic neck pain, Group A improved 38%.
+The frequency chronic neck pain, Group A improved 38%.
 Group B improved 55%.
 This is reflective of a 17% difference between the groups and a 45% improvement of Group B vs Group A.

 Floatation therapy, otherwise known as floating, has a direct and positive effect on reducing chronic neck pain, and improving associated sleep quality, anxiety and depression.
 Float frequency does make a difference, whereas floating twice weekly has a more pronounced effect than one float per week, for a period of 4 weeks.
 Patients, medical professionals and alternative health care providers should consider floatation therapy by itself and in tandem with other mind/body approaches to manage chronic neck pain.